sunfounder/elite-explorer-kit/docs/source/iot_projects/04_iot_mqtt_callling.rst

 **Install the Library**

-To install the library, use the Arduino Library Manager and search for “ArduinoMqttClient” and install it.
+To install the library, use the Arduino Library Manager and search for "ArduinoMqttClient" and install it.

 ``ArduinoMqttClient.h``: Used for MQTT communication.